Battle of Guam (1944): Japanese

 In February 1944, the 29th Division in Manchuria, under the command of Lieutenant General Takeshi Takashina, was ordered to the Marianas.
 It embarked from Korea in three ships on 24 February.
 En route, the Sakito Maru, carrying 4,124 troops, including the division's 18th Infantry Regiment, was torpedoed and sunk by the American submarine on 29 February.
 The destroyers escorting the convoy depth charged Trout, which went down with all hands, and took the 1,620 survivors to Saipan.
 The 1st Battalion remained there; the rest of the regiment, under the command of Colonel Hiko-Shiro Ohashi, continued on to Guam, eventually arriving there on 4 June.
 The division's 50th Infantry Regiment went to Tinian, while rest of the division, including Colonel Tsunetara Suenaga's 38th Infantry Regiment, reached Guam on 4 March.

-The forces on Guam were further reinforced by the 6th Expeditionary Force, which embarked from Pusan with 4,700 men from the Kwantung Army's 1st and 11th Divisions.
+The forces on Guam were further reinforced by the 6th Expeditionary Force, which embarked from Pusan with 4,700 soldiers of the Kwantung Army's 1st and 11th Divisions.
 It arrived on Guam on 20 March, where the three battalions of the 11th Division became four battalions (numbered 319th to 322nd) of the 48th Independent Mixed Brigade, under the command of Major General Kiyoshi Shigematsu, and those of 1st Division became the 10th Independent Mixed Regiment, under the command of Colonel Ichiro Kataoka.
-In June, the 1st Battalion, 10th Mixed Regiment, were sent to Rota.
+In June, the 1st Battalion, 10th Mixed Regiment, was sent to Rota.
 The 3rd Battalion, 38th Infantry Regiment, was also sent there, to make a counter-landing on Saipan, but sea conditions rendered this impossible, and it returned to Guam on 29 June.